WaelOtman211/QaExamWithPython/README.md

 ### Offer Generation

 Upon receiving an application, the system generates three initial offers based on the requested amount.
-These offers include the requested amount, the requested amount plus $1000, and the requested amount minus $1000.

 ### Models

 The system employs two main models: the Rate_model and the Risk_model.
 The Rate_model calculates a rate model score based on the applicant's credit features and offer attributes, while the Risk_model assesses the risk associated with the applicant.

-### Convertors and Alignment

-Following model calculations, Convertor A transforms the rate model score into an accurate interest rate.
-Additionally, the system ensures alignment of interest rates among offers, particularly in cases where higher amount offers have lower interest rates than lower amount offers.

 ### Risk Modification